Robotic Contact Juggling: Rolling Dynamics

 The contact wrenches for rolling and pure rolling can be extracted from Eq.~\eqref{eq:rolling_dynamics} and Eq.~\eqref{eq:pure_rolling_dynamics}, respectively:

 For the rolling solution to be valid, the contact wrench must satisfy $f_z \ge 0$ (nonnegative normal force) and $\|(f_x,f_y)\| \leq \mu_s f_z$, where $\mu_s$ is the coefficient of static friction.
-For pure rolling, the contact wrench must also satisfy $\|\tau_z\| \le \mu_\text{spin} f_z$, where $\mu_\text{spin}$ is a torque friction coefficient at the contact.
-These constraints can be checked in optimization-based motion planning.
+For pure rolling, the contact wrench must also satisfy moment constraints, such as $\|\tau_z\| \le \mu_\text{spin} f_z$, where $\mu_\text{spin}$ is a moment friction coefficient at the contact.
+Greater friction coefficients allow for a larger range of contact forces, and control authority decreases as the coefficients approach zero.
+We include these inequality constraints in the nonlinear optimization to directly generate feasible trajectories, but they can also be ignored during the optimization and tested after a candidate solution is found.